Optimal stopping of an Ornstein-Uhlenbeck bridge: Solution of the reformulated problem: a direct approach

 Notice that $0 \leq s/f(s) \leq 1$ and $f(s) \geq \sqrt{1 + s^2}$ for all $s\in\R_+$, $f(0) = 1$, and $f$ is increasing.
 Hence, the following holds for $M := \Esp{\sup_{0\leq u\leq1}\left|B_u\right|}$ and all $(s, y) \in\R_+\times\R$:

 where we used the time-inversion property of a Brownian motion in the first equality.
-Thereby, since $M<\infty$ and $G$ is continuous, we get that (see, e.g., Corollary 2.9, Remark 2.10, and equation (2.2.80) in \citealp{goran-optimal}) the first hitting time
+Thereby, since $M<\infty$ (see, e.g., Identity 1.1.3 from \cite{Borodin_2002_handbook}) and $G$ is continuous, we get that (see, e.g., Corollary 2.9, Remark 2.10, and equation (2.2.80) in \cite{Peskir_2006_optimal}) the first hitting time

 into the stopping set $\cD := \lrb{W = G}$ is optimal for \eqref{eq:OSP_BM_re}.
 That is,